Kennethnovikov100/notes/README.md

 Second, use time management techniques to plan out your day or week.
 Create a schedule for yourself, dividing your available time into blocks for specific tasks.
 You can use tools like Trello or Todoist to help keep track of your progress and make adjustments as needed.
 Planning your schedule in advance will ensure you have enough time to complete all of the necessary tasks without feeling overwhelmed.
  （108个词）

+# 2024-02-18
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to writing clean, concise code that's easy to read, understand, and maintain.
+It's about choosing the right algorithms and data structures, avoiding unnecessary complexity, and breaking down problems into smaller, manageable parts.
+Always strive for simplicity in your solutions; it not only leads to fewer bugs but also makes your code more scalable, flexible, and resilient over time."